focus7yana/focus7yana/README.md

 - 👋 Hi, I’m @focus7yana
-- 👀 I’m interested in market analysis
+- 👀 Various business Market analysis worksheets are updating.
-- 🌱 I’m currently learning data science
--
+- 🌱 If you have any advise, feel free to let me know/ -
-- 📫 How to reach me focus7yana@gmail.com
+- 📫

 <!---
 focus7yana/focus7yana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.